How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 Finally, all the research is on CBD by itself.

-For 40-60% of the population, histamine responses to all that plant material is going the wrong direction for anxiety due to serotonin withdrawal.
+For 40-60% of the population, histamine responses to all that plant material are going the wrong direction for anxiety due to serotonin withdrawal.

 Histamine is a powerful excitatory chemical in the brain and directly opposes GABA.